tharani247/dwolla-intern-assessment/README.md

 ## Setup

+**Important Note:** Do NOT fork this repository

-1. Fork this code so that your solution lives on your own GitHub profile
+1. Use this template to create a new repository so that your solution lives on your own GitHub profile (click `Use this template` → `Create a new repository`)
 2. Install the latest LTS version of [Node](https://nodejs.org/en) on your machine.
 If you use [Node Version Manager](https://github.com/nvm-sh/nvm) on Mac/Linux, run `nvm install`
 3. Run `npm ci` to install dependencies
-4. Run `npm run seed` to get a starting point for your customers data (this can be re-run if data file gets messed up somehow)
+4. Run `npm run seed` to get a starting point for your customers data (this can be re-run if the data file gets messed up somehow)
 5. Run `npm run dev` to start the server
 6. In a browser, navigate to `http://localhost:3000`

+## Submitting

+1. Push your solution to your repo
+2. Make sure that your repo is public
+3. Send us a link to your repo so that we can review it